Drumanagh: Description

 Lambay Island, just off the coast very close to Drumanagh.
 Some remains (Roman brooches and decorative metalware) were discovered on the island, which are thought to date to the 1st century AD.
 The nature of artefacts found there also demonstrated Romano-British trading.

-The area consists of a small peninsula of about 40 acres, defended across the neck of the headland by three parallel earth banks running some 350 metres, north–south and fairly straight, with ditches in front of them.
+The area is surrounded on three sides by the Irish Sea, forming a peninsula about 320 by 420 metres, covering some 12 hectares / 31 acres, defended across the neck of the headland by three parallel earth banks running some 350 metres, north–south and fairly straight, with ditches in front of them.
 With the cliffs around the other sides this gives a strong defensive position.
 It is possible that the earthworks are Bronze Age, as are the somewhat similar ones at Knock Dhu, County Antrim, or they may be Iron Age.
 They are in character with other Irish forts, including a number in the area.
 Within the ditches the headland is roughly rectangular, narrowing somewhat towards the sea, with the maximum distance from the ditches to the cliff not much more than 400 m.
 The Martello Tower is near the tip of the headland, about equidistant from the two sides.

-The headland is surrounded on three sides by the Irish Sea, showing huge erosion that could have reduced its size to the present 44 acre and may have destroyed evidences of old Roman structures.

 The site is a Recorded Monument, protected under the Section 12 of the National Monuments (Amendment) Act, 1994, and by a Preservation Order placed on it in 1977.
 Although its archaeological importance has been known since the 1950s, when ploughing turned up sherds of Roman Samian ware, it has not been subject to archaeological excavation, but numerous artefacts have been dug up by illegal metal detectorists.
 One such collector attempted to sell a trove of Roman coins and ornaments at Sotheby's in London in the 1980s, which was impounded and deposited in the National Museum of Ireland.
 Since then, a legal dispute over ownership has prevented the artefacts and their provenance from being discussed publicly.

 Discoveries of over 40 ingots of copper and brass, and the existence of copper mines in the area, at Loughshinny, suggest the site may have been a metalworking centre in the Iron Age.